-school food environment: All the spaces on-site at the school where foods and beverages are sold, served, and available during the school day and the extension of the school day, such as: school, team/group, or classroom activities, and school-wide events and/or school sanctioned events (including weekend events), before and after school programs, school sports, and after-school and evening activities.
+school food environment: All the spaces on-site at the school where foods and beverages are sold, served, and available during the regular school day such as: school, team/group, or classroom activities, and school-wide events and/or school sanctioned events.
 The environment also includes all the information available, marketing, advertisements, branding, food labels, packages, promotions, and the pricing of foods and beverages.